 How do You Spot a Fake Service Dog?

-You don’t!
 A person could lie about the two questions above, and you wouldn’t know.
 You wouldn’t be able to ask for proof.
 Apparently states are cracking down on fake service dogs, but there isn’t much to go on.
 Fake service dogs could be everywhere, and no one would know it.
 They do not need papers.
 They do not need to demonstrate any skills.
 Wearing a vest is not mandatory.
 Fake service dogs are truly everywhere, and nowhere.

-Emotional support dogs are not considered service dogs here in Texas, and will have more restrictions.
+Emotional support dogs are not considered service dogs here in Texas, and have more restrictions.
 They may receive access which the average dog does not, but they cannot go everywhere.
 I love dogs, even fake service dogs.
 However, I would never proceed to masquerade my girl around as a service dog.
-It’s illegal, disrespectful to true service dogs, and could impede their duty.
+It’s illegal, disrespectful to true service dogs and could impede their duty.

-Service Dogs Rock
+Service Dogs Are Heroes

-In the past I worked with adults with intellectual, mental, and developmental disabilities for three years.
+In the past, I worked with adults with intellectual, mental, and developmental disabilities for three years.
 I was their fitness trainer, nutrition coach, and friend until I moved out of state.
 Service dogs are trained to help a specific person for life!
 How awesome is that?

-If the weather was nice enough I would take some of my groups to this one park with a giant stairway.
+If the weather was nice enough I would take some of my groups to one park with a giant stairway.
 We would go up and down the stairs a few times for exercise.
 We met an active man who would run up and down the steps while doing sketchy moves.
 One day he told me, “you’re a hero, man.”
 I’ll never forget that, but I’m no hero.
 Service dogs are heroes.

 The German Army used dogs in World War I. No, they weren’t attack dogs, they were messengers, and assisted with the wounded.
 However, certain cultures have used dogs in battles in the past.
 These days the military uses dogs for tracking and detection, as do the police.
 Some of these dogs find traps, and save lives.